haiwera-silk-cd/magento-devdocs/guides/v2.1/cloud/architecture/pro-develop-deploy-workflow.md

 -  Install or update {{site.data.var.ece}}
 -  Configure routing for traffic

 After the build and deploy process, your store comes back online with your latest code changes and configurations.
-See [Deployment process]({{ page.baseurl }}/cloud/reference/discover-deploy.html).
+See [部署过程]({{ page.baseurl }}/cloud/reference/discover-deploy.html).

 ### Merge to Integration
 Combine all verified code changes by merging your Active development branch into the base `integration` branch.
 You can test all your changes on the `integration` branch before promoting changes to the Staging environment.